GGiecold-zz/ECLAIR/README.md

 Installation
 ------------

 ECLAIR is written in Python 2.7.
+It has been tested on Fedora Linux and on Ubuntu and should be supported by any other member of the UNIX-like family of operating systems.
 Install ECLAIR by sending a request to the Python Package Index (PyPI) as follows:
 * start a terminal;
 * enter ```pip install ECLAIR```.